GalilEMozart/shorturl/readme.md

 # System Design : URL SHORT

 Create a complete API that will take a long url and return a short url.
-That system take a long url as this one (https://www.quora.com/Can-you-recommend-any-websites-with-unusually-long-URLs-What-is-the-purpose-of-creating-such-long-URLs) and produce a short url that can be easly remembered or insert into message on social medial.
+That system take a long url like this one (https://www.quora.com/Can-you-recommend-any-websites-with-unusually-long-URLs-What-is-the-purpose-of-creating-such-long-URLs) and produce a short url (https://short_url.com/ywk2v4) that can be easly remembered or insert into social medial post.\
 LinkedIn use a short url system when you insert a url into post.
 The short url redirect to the original url, the long one.

 ## Basic requirement